all3f0r1/gog-games-extended-firefox/README.md

 4. Select the `manifest.json` file in the extension folder

 5. The extension is now active!
 Visit a game page on gog-games.to to see the media.

-### Installation from Firefox Add-ons (Coming Soon)

-The extension will soon be available on the official Firefox Add-ons store.

 ## 📖 Usage